alpcanogullari/gametrackr/README.md

-# Game Accountability
+# WatchdawgAI

-Game Accountability is a Windows desktop application that helps players keep gaming sessions within their plans without interrupting them at a bad in-game moment.
+WatchdawgAI is a Windows desktop application that helps players keep gaming sessions within their plans without interrupting them at a bad in-game moment.
 It combines deterministic local observation, AI-assisted discovery, learned game profiles, and a deterministic spoiler-free accountability engine.

 ## Context and specifications